-However, in 1994 Whyte and Mackay, one of the previous owners decided to mothball Tullibardine Distillery along with several other malt distilleries due to an excess of distillation capacity within their company.
-The distillery then lay dormant until June of 2003 when it was bought along with some of the existing stock of Tullibardine whisky by a consortium of five business men.
-In December of 2003 with the expertise of John Black as distillery manager, Tullibardine distillery once again fired up the boiler and spirit flowed from the stills for the first time in nearly nine years.
+In 1994 Whyte and Mackay, owner at that time, decided to mothball Tullibardine along with several other malt distilleries, due to an excess of distillation capacity within their company.
+The distillery then lay dormant until June 2003 when it was bought along with some of the existing stock of Tullibardine whisky by a consortium of five business men.
+In December 2003, with the expertise of John Black as distillery manager, Tullibardine distillery once again fired up the boiler and spirit flowed from the stills for the first time in nearly nine years.

 Throughout the re-commissioning process, care was taken to maintain as many of the traditional methods of production as possible and utilise the skills of the distillery manager and operators in producing the Tullibardine spirit.